 Instead what it does is serve as a way for us to prove how smart we are to our peers and seek their approval.
-This is almost all the fitness industry is: trainers seeking one another’s approval.

 We write in a manner that is damn near impossible for the layperson to understand, and instead, we work to impress our colleagues.
 Which is well and good, but it doesn’t do a damn thing to actually help people.

 It’s all too common for a Fit Pro to publish an article, and the response comes almost entirely from other Fit Pros.
 No regular people, no people who actually need help, just other Fit Pros who are coming by and giving a quick little hand job of approval.